High Voltage Delivery and Distribution for the NEXT-100 Time Projection Chamber: Cathode high voltage feedthrough

 To install the HVFT onto the vessel, the assembled feedthrough is lifted above the port and then brought down close to the flange.
 The high voltage cable emerging from the detector can then be guided through the center of the insulating polyethylene.
 When the banana plug reaches the copper pin there is some resistance before slotting in.
 The same resistance is needed to disconnect the banana plug, ensuring a solid electrical connection.
 Due to the geometry of the feedthrough port, cable strain tends to cause the cable to bend and slip backward into the vessel before fully inserting.
 To prevent this, we use a cable clamp as shown in Fig. \ref{fig:HVFTinstall} Left.
 This is a custom-machined UHMW piece that clamps the cable to the feedthrough plastic set screws inserted on the sides.
 The diameter is larger than the port bore hole so that it cannot be pushed down into the vessel.

 The HVFT mates to the vessel via a DN180 O-ring flange which provides both a mechanical fixture and a pressure seal.
-This seal also provides grounding of the outer feedthrough sheath to the vessel ground.
+This flange is designed to take reusable rubber rings during prototyping stages or single-use ultra-high vacuum capable HELICOFLEX\textsuperscript{\textcopyright} rings during operation.
+Either ring type is placed in a groove on the bottom of the HVFT, creating a seal as it is tightened against the flat surface seen in Fig. \ref{fig:HVFTinstall} Left.
+The bolts used to tighten the HVFT to the vessel provide an immediate electrical grounding of the outer feedthrough sheath to the vessel ground.
 The cable outside the vessel is stripped of its PVC layer the depth into the HVFT plus a few centimeters, while the grounding braid is a few centimeters shorter, shown in Fig. \ref{fig:cableprep} Right.
 The external cable is then inserted through the HVFT until the banana plug is seated in the copper pin.
 The exposed grounding braid on the cable is then spread over the conical top of the HVFT and secured with a metallic hose clamp providing a continuous grounding shield.
 The fully installed assembly is shown in Fig. \ref{fig:realpics} Right.